 Connecticut set a goal of preserving 21% of our land as open space by 2033.
 In order to reach this benchmark, we must act now to preserve our farms, parks, trails, and natural resources.

-Town and municipalities need a sustainable source of funds in order to acquire dedicated open space.
+Towns and municipalities need a sustainable source of funds in order to acquire dedicated open space.
 While there are some federal and state grants available for towns to preserve farms, parks, forests, and other natural resources, most of these grants require matching local dollars.

 Furthermore, some of these grants have seen dramatic cuts in recent years.
 In 2016, Governor Malloy cut the Community Investment Act's funding for open space in half.
 And in 2018, the United States Congress let the Land and Water Conservation Fund—our nation's most important parks program—expire.